Octavius-Dante/Arthelais/ex_13/Readme.md

 </br></br>

-**Defined multiple model and forcing the view to select the model by name**
+**Defined multiple model and forcing the view to select the model by name - Single element**

 <details>
 <summary> Code sample </summary>